Please select a category below.

 Lawn mites like warmth.
 Remember that fact when you see your lawn covered in snow.
 Where snow has melted and grass is showing is typically where you’ll find mites.
 Snow covered lawns are actually very helpful when spraying for lawn mites by centralizing the mites in specifics locations.
 Technicians are trained to identify, while on the property, if treatment will be beneficial or not.

-Swingle DOES NOT offer lawn mowing services, but recommends contacting the Associated Landscape Contractors of Colorado (ALCC) www.alcc.com to find a reputable mowing service in your area.
+Swingle lawn care services DOES NOT offer lawn mowing services, but recommends contacting the Associated Landscape Contractors of Colorado (ALCC) www.alcc.com to find a reputable mowing service in your area.

 Swingle offers organic soil enhancers, organic lawn fertilization, organic mulch and a variety of other services (like injectable pest control) to keep your yard as healthy, weed-free and safe as possible.